acikgozb/acikgozb/README.md

 This is the place I try to keep as up-to-date as possible.

 The projects and opinions are all my own.
-No AI is used in any of the projects.